FuZhenn/jts2geojson/README.md

+## 2015-8-15 by FuZhenn

+use fastjson insteadof jackson to parse json, performance improved for about 2 times.

 ## Introduction

 This Java library can convert JTS geometries to GeoJSON and back.
 Its API is similar to other io.* classes in JTS.